 Many other times, there’s no availability at Disney-owned hotels but there’s no shortage of reasonably priced third party alternatives.
 Suffice to say, if Walt Disney World doesn’t have hotel availability or the rack rates you’re seeing are too pricey or beyond your comfort zone, consider booking a refundable rate at third party properties.

 We’re seeing availability at the Swan & Dolphin, Bonnet Creek, Disney Springs, Grand Cypress, Universal, and Flamingo Crossing hotels.
 If you haven’t had Flamingo Crossings on your radar before, it might be worth considering.
 Several hotels have opened in the last year, including Target, Walgreens, and multiple other retail, dining, and grocery locations.

 What do you think is driving the availability issue at Walt Disney World?
-Do you suspect Walt Disney World is holding back rooms, or booking every resort to 100% and that’s just how high demand is right now?
-Think the housekeeping or other staffing shortages help explain the problem?
+Do you suspect Walt Disney World holding back rooms is the primary driver?
+Or, is pent-up demand the big issue, with people making up for lost time traveling and not caring how much they’re paying?
+Think the housekeeping, dining, bus driver, or other staffing shortages help explain the problem?
 How do you expect the hotel inventory problem to play out?
 Do you agree or disagree with our commentary?
 Do you agree or disagree with our advice?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!